The Ultimate Upper Lower Workout Split

 Dr. Swole’s secret to gains

 There are so many workout routines out there such as the “bro split”, the push/pull/legs split, and so on.
 But, have you ever tried the upper lower split?
-It may seem somewhat silly, training the entire upper body in one session, and the entire lower body in another session, but Dr. Swole, a pro physique athlete, designed the ultimate upper lower workout you can find.
-It is one of his favorite splits, and helped him gain both strength and muscle mass, which is not something you see many workout programs doing.
+It may seem somewhat silly, training the entire upper body muscles like the chest, the back, and the arms, in one session, and the entire lower body in another session, but Dr. Swole, a pro physique athlete, designed the ultimate upper lower workout you can find.
+It is one of his favorite splits, and helped him gain both strength and muscle mass, which is not something you see many workout programs doing, as many workout programs will focus on one or the other.

-So, let’s take a look at this upper lower workout split.
+So, let’s take a look at Dr. Swole's workout and see why it is the ultimate upper lower workout split.

 The Upper Lower Split Overview